 Tom, Jack and William Every are honoured on Roade's war memorial as three of the villagers who made the ultimate sacrifice during the Second World War.

-Ron Johnson, from the village, wrote The Every Brothers based on a collection of items from the family.
+Ron Johnson, from the village, wrote a The Every Brothers based on a collection of items from the family.

 The play will be performed at Elizabeth Woodville School the day before Remembrance Sunday.

 "Local actors are involved, some from Roade, some from Northampton, so it’s a homegrown product," the playwright said.

 Ron said he has always been fascinated by the war memorial and the Every brothers growing up in Roade.

 But it was not until last year when he was handed a folder of documents, photos and letters donated to Roade Local History Society by the family that he was able to learn about their story.